Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 * The execution pool where workers deliver events to the listeners (default value is to have 1 worker)

 The bus internally uses messages.
 Those messages are divided in command and queries, a concept very similar to the CQRS standard architecture.
 A command tells the bus to do something, for example a post of an event, or a post af a sticky event.
 A query asks the bus to return some information.
 The actual difference between a command and a query is that the command does not return any value while the query returns a completable future (perhaps this will be changed in future).
-In the standard configuration bus guarantees event execution order since it uses only a worker to send events.
+In the standard configuration bus guarantees event execution order since it uses only a worker to execute events.
 This is a blocking configuration and must be used when computation after event delivery is fast.
 Otherwise, you should configure the bus to have a major number of workers (parallel execution), that unfortunately cannot guarantee the finishing order for the events' computations.
 So basically:

 * if you want scalability you can guarantee events' order execution but cannot guarantee computations' finishing order.